xzima/doco-magos/dockerClient/docs/ContainerApi.md

 //import io.github.xzima.docomagos.docker.models.*

-val apiInstance = ContainerApi() val id : kotlin.String = id_example // kotlin.String | ID or name of the container
+val apiInstance = ContainerApi() val id: kotlin.String = id_example // kotlin.String | ID or name of the container
-val path : kotlin.String = path_example // kotlin.String | Path to a directory in the container to extract the archive’s contents into.
+val path: kotlin.String =
+    path_example // kotlin.String | Path to a directory in the container to extract the archive’s contents into. val inputStream: io.github.xzima.docomagos.docker.infrastructure.OctetByteArray =
-val inputStream : io.github.xzima.docomagos.docker.infrastructure.OctetByteArray = BINARY_DATA_HERE // io.github.xzima.docomagos.docker.infrastructure.OctetByteArray | The input stream must be a tar archive compressed with one of the following algorithms: `identity` (no compression), `gzip`, `bzip2`, or `xz`. val noOverwriteDirNonDir : kotlin.String = noOverwriteDirNonDir_example // kotlin.String | If `1`, `true`, or `True` then it will be an error if unpacking the given content would cause an existing directory to be replaced with a non-directory and vice versa. val copyUIDGID : kotlin.String = copyUIDGID_example // kotlin.String | If `1`, `true`, then it will copy UID/GID maps to the dest file or dir try {
+    BINARY_DATA_HERE // io.github.xzima.docomagos.docker.infrastructure.OctetByteArray | The input stream must be a tar archive compressed with one of the following algorithms: `identity` (no compression), `gzip`, `bzip2`, or `xz`. val noOverwriteDirNonDir: kotlin.String =
+    noOverwriteDirNonDir_example // kotlin.String | If `1`, `true`, or `True` then it will be an error if unpacking the given content would cause an existing directory to be replaced with a non-directory and vice versa. val copyUIDGID: kotlin.String =
+    copyUIDGID_example // kotlin.String | If `1`, `true`, then it will copy UID/GID maps to the dest file or dir
+try {
     apiInstance.putContainerArchive(id, path, inputStream, noOverwriteDirNonDir, copyUIDGID) } catch (e: ClientException) {